-Mathematics of Principal Components 2
+1 Ma thematics of Principal Components 2

-1.1 Minimizing Projection Residuals .
-2
+1.1 Minimizing Projection Residuals 2

-1.2 Maximizing Variance .
-3
+1.2 Maximizing Variance 3

-1.3 More Geometry; Back to the Residuals .
-5
+1.3 More Geometry; Back to the Residuals 5

-1.4 Statistical Inference, or Not .
-6
+1.4 Statistical Inference, or Not 6

-Example: Cars 7
+2 Exa imple: Cars 7

-Latent Semantic Analysis 10
+3 Lat ent Semantic Analysis 10

-3.1 Principal Components of the New York Times .
-11
+3.1 Principal Components of the New York Times 11

-PCA for Visualization 14
+4 PC.
+A for Visualization 14

-PCA Cautions 15
+5 PCA Cautions

-Principal components analysis (PCA) is one of a family of technique ies for

-1.1 Minimizing Projection Residuals 1.2 Maximizing Variance

 Principal components analysis (PCA) is one of a family of techniques for taking high-dimensional data, and using the dependencies between the variables to represent it in a more tractable, lower-dimensional form, without losing too much information.
 PCA is one of the simplest and most robust ways of doing such dimensionality reduction.
-It is also one of the oldest, and has been rediscovered many times in many fields, so it is also known as the Karhunen-Loève transformation, the Hotelling transformation, the method of empirical orthogonal functions, and singular value decomposition.
+It is also one of the oldest, and has been rediscovered many times in many fields, so it is also known as the Karhunen-Loève transformation, the Hotelling transformation, the method of empirical orthogonal functions, and singular value decomposition1.
 We will call it PCA.

-$^1\mathrm{Strictly}$ speaking, singular value decomposition is a matrix algebra trick which is used in the most common algorithm for PCA.
+$^{^1\}mathrm{Strictly}$ speaking, singular value decomposition is a matrix algebra trick which is used in the most common algorithm for PCA.